-Many people misunderstand it as applying to each individual coin, rather than to the type of coin as a whole.
+Many people misinterpret it as applying to each individual coin, rather than to the type of coin as a whole.

 As an example:

-If we ask £100K for an 1841 MS 70 gold sovereign, that's clearly more than 80% premium, but because it is a gold sovereign, and gold sovereigns "normally" sell for a small premium, then it qualifies as "Investment Gold".
+If we ask for £100K for an 1841 MS 70 gold sovereign, then that is clearly more than an 80% premium.
+However, because it is a gold sovereign, and gold sovereigns "normally" sell for a small premium, then it qualifies as "investment gold".

 It is also irrelevant whether a coin is bullion or proof.
 A proof sovereign is still a sovereign.